-Collecting minerals mined in Mexico after World War II was exciting as millions of collector specimens were mined and sold.
+Mexican rocks and minerals collecting after World War II was exciting as millions of collector specimens were mined and sold.
 During the war, Mexico’s mines produced the metals needed for the war effort.
 Imagine the wonderful specimens that went to the smelters at that time.

 Wholesale dealers like Tucson’s Susie Davis sold minerals by the flat and never lacked good stock.
-Miners catered to visitors but always kept the better specimens under the bed!
-We thought nothing of running into Mexico for a day or two on a buying trip.
+Miners catered to visitors but always kept the better specimens under the bed.
 People who visited the Tucson Show by 1960, especially show dealers, planned ahead and drove to Mexico after the show to restock.
-In the decades before Bill Pancnzner published his excellent book, Minerals of Mexico, 1987, we thought nothing of heading into Mexico for days at a time to collect and buy.

 Today, with the growth in illegal activities and a slowdown in mining, the halcyon days of rockhounding in Mexico are more past than the present.
-We can still go to Mexico to rockhound and buy through contacts like Benny Fenn and others who live there, but solo trips are less encouraged than in years past.
+Solo trips are less encouraged than in years past.

 In spite of some difficulties collecting in Mexico today, there are still plenty of fine Mexican minerals available, which is a testament to the huge quantity of specimens that poured forth in the last half of the 20th century.
-Miners are still working underground, and once in a while a big hit happens, like the find of legrandite that came out of Mapimí a few years back.
+Miners are still working underground, and once in a while, a big hit happens.

 Among the most active mines during the heyday was Mina Ojuela, Mapimí, Durango.
 It is credited with producing some of the world’s finest examples of species like adamite, legrandite, and koettigite.
 It soon became the darling of Mexico’s mineral business 50 years ago, along with Santa Eulalia, Zacatecas, and San Luis Potosi.
 There are several mines around Mapimi, but Ojuela was the first in the Durango area.
 Over time, underground tunnels eventually interconnected the mines, so a miner might be digging in one mine but credit his find to Ojuela often to keep secret where he actually found the minerals.

-Even today, adamite has a surprise or two for us.
 Another mineral found at Mapimí is olivenite, hydrate copper arsenate.
 The only difference between olivenite and adamite is the metal within; in one, it’s copper, and the other, zinc, which are compatible and can easily replace each other.
 Adamite is green thanks to a trace of copper in it.
 When copper replaces even more zinc, it is cuproadamite.
 Russian scientists went further in 2006 and found that if enough copper replaces zinc in some cuproadamite, it forms a new species, zincolivenite.
 Is your cuproadamite really zincolivenite?
-Ask Mother Nature!
+Ask Mother Nature.

-Also, the state of Zacatecas has certainly produced superb collector minerals including azurite, galena, sphalerite, chalcopyrite, and other metal ores.
+The state of Zacatecas has certainly produced superb collector minerals including azurite, galena, sphalerite, chalcopyrite and other metal ores.
 And, of course, silver species and gold have also come from here.

 San Luis Potosi is very well known among collectors due to the superb poker chip calcite specimens it yielded in recent years.
 These specimens rival the historically important calcites from Germany.
 Quantities of large and sometimes colorful danburite crystals still come from here now and then as well.